Most notices have a 30-day deadline — act fast

 What Happens If You Ignore the Notice

-Failing to respond to an income tax notice, or responding inadequately, can have lasting consequences for any South Salmara-Mankachar taxpayer.
-The Income Tax Department has wide statutory powers to act when a taxpayer fails to engage, and these powers translate into real financial, operational, and sometimes personal liberty consequences.
-Specifically:
+Failing to respond — or responding inadequately — can have lasting consequences.
+The Income Tax Department's statutory powers translate into real financial and sometimes personal liberty consequences:

 • Penalty under Section 272A(2)(c) for non-compliance — ₹500/day